mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

 ## General principles

+One of our ongoing initiatives is to ensure our documentation is written in natural, clear language.
+We also focus on empathy and ensuring that we set our readers up for success.

 * **Always think about the audience that will be reading your writing.** We typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
-It must be accurate and clear, and easy to navigate.
+Documentation must be accurate and clear, and easy to navigate.
 * **The document structure should be consistent, as should the left-hand navigation sections.** For example, each of our tools' documentation includes a Getting Started section, an Overview section, and the section names are the same.
 This is as much for us as it is for our audience - consistency makes it easy for contributors to help us with content, and helps provide context and familiarity to readers.
 * **Write in the context of achievement.** The documentation should help Mattermost users and administrators achieve their goals.
 Write imperative sentences as much as possible.
 Imperative sentences begin with verbs and give instructions, information, and advice to help people install, administer, and use Mattermost with success.
 Use positive constructs as much as possible, but note that a negative construct can act as a warning that causes a reader to pay closer attention to the content, resulting in higher levels of accomplishment.
 * **Write to facilitate scanning.** Readers need to find information quickly.
 People don't read documentation as much as they scan it for solutions to their immediate problem.
 Writing and presentation styles that seem redundant in essays or other texts are often helpful to people scanning for information.